-Philadelphia, Olec.
-15th, 1834.
+Philadelphia, Dec.
+18th, 1854.

 Messrs.
-Evans & Watson, No. 26 south Fourth Street, Philadelphia,-Gentlemen:-We take pleasure in recommending your Salamander Sales to merchanis and others in want of a-secure means of preserving their books, papers, &c., from fire, as the one we purchased from you about seven months since has preserved our books, papers, and cash in as good condition as they were when put into it, before the great fire of this morning, which destroyed the entire block of buildings corner of Chestnut and Fifth Streets.
-The above Safe was in use in our office, on the second floor of our building, from which place it fell into the cellar, and romained there until the fire was out.-The safe was the removed, and oppened in and remained there until the fire was out.-
+Evans & Watson, No. 26 south Fourth Street, Philadelphia.-Gentlemen:

+We take pleasure in recommending your

+Salamander Safes to merchants and others

+in want of a secure means of preserving

+their books, papers, &c., from fire, as the

+one we purchased from you about seven

+months since has preserved our books, papers, and eash in as good condition as they

+were when put into it, before the great fire

+of this morning, which destroyed the entire

+block of buildings corner of Chestnut and

+Fifth Streets.
+The above Safe was in use

+in our office, on the second floor of our building, from which place it fell into the cellar,

+and romained there until the fire was out.-

 The safe was then removed, and oppened in

 the presence of at least 1000 persons, who

-witnessed the good condition of the contents.
+winnessed the good condition of the contents.

 Will you please have the Safe and locks repaired, as we intend to put it in use again,

 having perfect confidence in its fire proof

 qualities.
 Yours, respectfully,

 LACEY & PHILLIPS.

-Evans & Watson take pleasure in referring
+Evans & Watson take pleasure in referring to the following, among the many hundreds.

-naving perfect confidence in its fire proof qualities.
-Yours, respectfully,

-LACEY & PHILLIPS.
+qualities.
+Yours, respectfully, LACEY & PHILLIPS.

-Evans & Watson take pleasure in referring to the following, among the many houdreds, who have their Safes in use:-U. S. Mint, Philadelphia; Farmers & Mechanics' Bank, Philadelphia; Samuel Allen, Esq.
-High Sheriff, Philadelphia; Samuel Allen, Esq.
-High Sheriff, Philadelphia; Samuel Allen, Esq.
-High Sheriff, Philadelphia; Dan N. Henderson, City Controller; Caleb Cope & Co., No. 183 Market street; Richard Norris & Son, Locomotive burdders, Philadelphia; Bancroft & Sellers, Machinists, corner 16th and James streets; Franklin Fire Insurance Co., Philadelphia; Pennsylvania Railroad Co., Philadelphia; Pennsylvania Railroad Co., Philadelphia; Lacey & Phillips, corner of 5th and Minor street; Sharpless Bro., No. 52 south Second street; James, Kent & Santee, No. 147 north Third street.
+Evans & Watson take pleasure in referring to the following, among the many hundreds, who have their Safes in use:-U. S. Mint, Philadelphia; Farmers & Mechanics' Bank, Philadelphia; Samuel Allen, Esq., High Sheriff, Philadelphia; John N. Henderson, Gity Controller; Caleb Cope & Co., No. 183 Market street; Richard Norris & Son, Locomotive builders, Philadelphia; Bancroft & Sellers, Machinists, corner 16th and James streets; Franklin Fire Insurance Co., Philadelphia; Pennsylvania Railroad Co., Philadelphia; Lacey & Phillips, corner of 5th and Miaor street; Sharpless Bro., No. 32 south Second street; James, Kent & Santee, No. 147 north Third street.